kjerandp/CoPilot/README.md

 # CoPilot

 CoPilot is an object relational mapper (ORM).
-In its core it works like a micro ORM, but it has some neat and powerful features added on top of it, which makes it more of a "middle ground" ORM that sits between most micro ORM and fully featured, enterprise level ORMs.
+In its core it works like a micro ORM, but it has some neat and powerful features added on top of it, which makes it more of a "middle ground" ORM.
 CoPilot is built with performance and flexibillity in mind, and was specifically designed to avoid any leakage into other (non-data access) layers.

 **Key features:**
 * Map POCO models to tables including relationships (one-to-many and many-to-one relationships).